 The app also lets you export the notes in PDF, Microsoft Word, Microsoft PowerPoint, image, and text files.

-With Evernote, you can share a note with the view, edit, and invite permissions.
+With Evernote, you can share a note with view, edit, and invite permissions.
 The action can be completed by sending an email or a link.
 Regarding exporting, it only supports sending the note in an email.

 Related: Joplin vs. Evernote